 - A liquidity position supported by cash reserves and committed, undrawn credit facilities.

 - Debt serviceability and leverage remained comfortably within existing bank covenants.

 - Additional initiatives were implemented to reduce costs and support operating cash flow recognising the increased activities in Retirement and Superannuation Solutions.

-Link Group’s revenue by geographic region (as illustrated below in Figure 1) reflects our diversification into a global business with revenue derived from outside ANZ increasing from 40% in FY2018 to 49% in FY2019 reflecting a full-year contribution from LAS.
+Link Group’s revenue by geographic region (as illustrated below in Figure 1) reflects our position as a global business with revenue derived from outside Australia and New Zealand (ANZ) at 44% compared to 49% in FY2019, largely as a result of the disposal of CPCS in FY2019.